krahets/hello-algo/en/docs/chapter_heap/heap.md

 2. After swapping, remove the bottom of the heap from the list (note that since it has been swapped, the original top element is actually being removed).
 3. Starting from the root node, **perform heapify from top to bottom**.

 As shown in the figure below, **the direction of "heapify from top to bottom" is opposite to "heapify from bottom to top"**.
 We compare the value of the root node with its two children and swap it with the largest child.
-Then, repeat this operation until reaching the leaf node or encountering a node that does not need to be swapped.
+Then, repeat this operation until reaching the leaf node or encountering a node that does not need swapping.

 === "<1>"
     ![Steps of removing the top element from the heap](heap.assets/heap_pop_step1.png)